BAMeScience/equitrain/README.md

 - **Unified Framework**: Train and fine-tune MLIPs using a consistent interface.
 - **Flexible Backends**: Parity-tested Torch and JAX backends that share schedulers, EMA, and fine-tuning workflows.
-- **Flexible Model Wrappers**: Support for different MLIP architectures  (MACE, SevenNet, and ORB) through model-specific wrappers.
+- **Flexible Model Wrappers**: Support for different MLIP architectures  (MACE, SevenNet, ORB, ANI, and M3GNet) through model-specific wrappers.
 - **Efficient Preprocessing**: Automated preprocessing with options for computing statistics and managing data.
 - **GPU/Node Scalability**: Seamless integration with multi-GPU and multi-node environments using `accelerate`.
 - **Extensive Resources**: Includes scripts for dataset preparation, initial model setup, and training workflows.